Review: Volkswagen Up (2012)

 Funky little city car.
 Cheap to run with low CO2.
 Lively and fun to drive.
 Large enough for four adults.

 Automated manual is poor.
 High incidence of clutch failure on manuals.
-Timing belts need replacing at 4 years or 40k miles.
-Manual gearbox oil at 3 years old.
+Timing belts need replacing at 4 years/40k miles.
+Manual gearbox oil should be replaced at three years.

 Volkswagen Up (2012): At A Glance